Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance via partially ordered sets

-Effectively, this shows that the model-oriented distance is an edge-by-edge distance whenever the partial ordering can be determined by examining one edge at a time (subgraph containment) and the Hasse diagram is sufficiently dense (lower semimodularity).
-We will see that this typically holds for graph classes that impose few constraints, such as UGs and DAGs, but not for CPDAGs or MPDAGs.
-Which version of the SHD it coincides with then depends on whether the edges are directed or undirected.
-In particular, as we will see in the next section, for UGs with model map $\Mug$, the model-oriented distance is equivalent to $\SHD_1$.
-However, the model-oriented distance diverges from $\SHD_1$ for all other graph types considered in this paper.
+Effectively, this shows that the model-oriented distance is an edge-by-edge distance whenever the partial ordering can be determined by examining one edge at a time (subgraph containment) and the Hasse diagram is sufficiently dense (lower semimodular).
+This typically holds for graph classes that impose few constraints, such as DAGs and ADMGs, but not for CPDAGs and MPDAGs.
+In \cref{sec:A-star} we show that the model-oriented distance differs markedly from SHDs in CPDAGs and MPDAGs.